cypress-io/cypress/cypress/v1.0/documentation/0-Commands/20-focus.md

+excerpt: Focus on the current subject
 slug: focus

 ### [cy.focus()](#usage)

-Force focus on the current subject.
+Focus on the current subject.

 Returns the existing subject.